 A: Yes!
 Physical therapy is a popular interest for our students and can help prepare you for a PTA or DPT program.
 We have several courses that satisfy major requirements to help prepare students for PT school, such as Principles & Techniques of Manual Muscle Testing.
 Please note that there are additional courses required as prerequisites for DPT programs that are not required for the major, such as Physics and Chemistry.
 This means you can take these courses as electives for your degree.
 To view a sample four-year plan that outlines your Kinesiology major requirements, General Education requirements, and PT prerequisite courses, please visit here.

 Q: What can I do with a degree in Kinesiology?

 A: Since Kinesiology is an interdisciplinary field, our students have a variety of interests.
 Some popular interests include Medicine and Allied Health, such as Physical Therapy, Occupational Therapy, Physician Assistant, Athletic Training, and Medicine.
+To view sample graduation plans with the recommended prerequisites for pre health fields, please visit here.
 Other interests include fitness, health promotion and wellness, and sport.
 To view job titles of recent graduates and a list of employers, view our career guide.